atlan-antillia/EfficientNet-Histopathologic-Oral-Cancer/README.md

 <b>
 2. Merge test, train, and val to master<br>
 </b>
-The number of images of test and val directories seems to be too small to use the validation and testing on this model training.
+The number of images of test and val directories seems to be too small to use for the validation and testing on this model training.
 Therefore, we have merged those images to one master directory:

 <pre>